13-14 December 2021, Canberra

 RAID’s support is also key to the successful delivery of our conference scholar program, assisting with our scholar activities and mentoring some of the scholars.
 Most of our conference scholars go on to be members of the RAID Network, a program of the Crawford Fund.

-Madaline Healey is a member of the RAID Networking Executive, a Crawford Fund mentor in Laos and a former Crawford Fund conference scholar.
-She studied a Bachelor of Agricultural Science at Melbourne University and a PhD in thrips ecology at CQU before heading off to Laos as a volunteer and then mentor in our plant pathology and mentoring activities there.
-On returning to Australia in 2015, Madaline started working at the University of the Sunshine Coast on ACIAR projects in Laos, Cambodia, Thailand and Vietnam.
-Her interests are integrated pest management, biological control and all things veggies.
-A short video on Madaline’s time in Laos as a volunteer in our biosecurity work is here.
+Madaline is a member of the RAID network, a Crawford Fund mentor in Laos and a former conference scholar.
+She studied a Bachelor of Agricultural Science before stepping into a PhD and then landing in Laos as a volunteer entomologist in the Crawford Fund program.
+Madaline works at the University of the Sunshine Coast on ACIAR projects in the Mekong countries focusing on integrated pest management, biological control and forest biosecurity.
+Her interests are trees, veggies and all things bug like.
+A short video on Madaline’s time in Laos as a volunteer and then a mentor in our biosecurity work is here.

-Rebecca Cotton was a Crawford Fund conference scholar from the University of the Sunshine Coast in 2016 and went on to be a Graduate Research Officer at ACIAR based in Canberra and an active RAID member.
+Rebecca was a Crawford Fund conference scholar from the University of the Sunshine Coast in 2016 and went on to be a Research Officer at ACIAR based in Canberra.
+She is now the President of RAID.
 Bec’s B.Sc. majored in sustainability.
 She then completed her honours thesis on improving agricultural extension based in Fiji and the Cook Islands, with three months in the Islands conducting research with the subsistence and small holder farmers.
 A reflection by Bec on research and field work is in her RAID blog here.